Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

     1. Verify the `Music` and `SFX` audio busses.

         1. Open the Audio bus editor.
-        2. Make sure there is a bus for `Music` and another for `SFX`.
+        2. Confirm that `Music` and `SFX` audio busses are available.
-        3. Add the busses if they do not exist.
+        3. If the audio bus doesn't exist, add it and save the project.

     2. Add background music to the Main Menu.